pepe/specular/README.md

 It will let you use `get`, `post`, `visit` etc.<br/>
 [More details on specular-http](https://github.com/slivu/specular-http)

-Then simply require specular in your application and run defined tasks:
+Then simply require specular in your application and run defined specs:

 ```ruby
 require 'specular'